 M = $320,000 × [0.005625 × (1.005625)^360] / [(1.005625)^360 − 1]

-Step 5: Add escrow costs for your full monthly payment
+Step 5: Add other costs for your total monthly housing payment

 | Component | Monthly Cost |